The Lambda Calculus

 Java(x) -> x * x

 Lambdas show up a lot when used with functions like map, filter, and reduce.
-Here are examples of how different languages specify a function to compute the sum of the squares of the even numbers of a list:
+Here are examples of how different languages specify a function to compute the sum of the squares of the even numbers of a list (H/T Xan Mavromatis for writing a few of these):

 LanguageSum of squares of evens